Mr-Albert/mutl_solr_search/README-project describtion.md

          Note2: viewing and column order should be from temples files which we can save in DB in the future.
          Note3: try to find a good JQuery grid  or any alternative tool.

+No merging to other person's branch,only owner should merge,pull request only.

 author-Mina